DinoChiesa/Apigee-CustomPolicy-RsaCrypto/README.md

       <Property name='encode-result'>base64</Property>
     </Properties>
     <ClassName>com.google.apigee.edgecallouts.RsaCryptoCallout</ClassName>
-    <ResourceURL>java://edge-callout-rsa-crypto-20200616.jar</ResourceURL>
+    <ResourceURL>java://edge-callout-rsa-crypto-20200912.jar</ResourceURL>
   </JavaCallout>
   ```

 Here's what will happen with this policy configuration:

-* the action is encrypt, so the policy will encrypt
+* the `action` is encrypt, so the policy will encrypt.
-* No source property is specified, therefore this policy will encrypt the message.content.
+* No `source` property is specified, therefore this policy will encrypt the message.content.
-* The policy will deserialize the public key from the PEM string contained in the variable `my_public_key`
+* When using the policy to encrypt, you must specify a public key.
+With the above configuration, the policy will deserialize the public key from the PEM string contained in the variable `my_public_key`.
-* There is no padding specified, so PKCS1Padding is used.
+* There is no `padding` property specified, so the policy will use PKCS1 padding.
-* The resulting ciphertext is encoded via base64, and stored into crypto_output (the default).
+* No `output` property is present, so the policy will encode the resulting ciphertext via base64, and store it into a variable named crypto_output (the default).

 To decrypt the resulting ciphertext, either within Apigee with this policy, or
 using some other system, the decryptor needs to use the corresponding private
 key, and the same padding.

 ## Example: Generate an AES key and Encrypt it